davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

-We're off to a great start, but I'm afraid we're not quite done.
-We have a design that meets our specification, but we didn't think hard enough about what the specification should have been.
+We're off to a great start, but we're not quite done.
+We have a design that meets our spec, but we didn't think hard enough about what the spec should have been in the first place.
 As is sadly so often the case, things have been simple thus far only because we missed a major aspect of the problem.

 ## Whose Fault is it Anyways?